Uplands Development & City Documents

 Calling themselves Uplands, they propose building a massive subdivision on top of the historic Westminster farm.
 While the “Big Red Castle”, which is on the National Registry of Historic Places, will remain standing along with the private Belleview Christian School, the farm will be replaced by a hillside of houses and apartments and is being referred to as “new urbanism”, and claiming to be “sustainable living”.

-Oread Capital/Uplands Preliminary Development Plans and Documents
+Uplands Preliminary Development Plans and Documents

-Who is Oread Capital?
+Who is Oread Capital and Peak Development?

 The most recent public record of Oread projects is from 2015, on The Canyons in Castle Pines, where Oread bought and immediately sold the property to Shea Homes.
 Oread flipped The Canyons property to Shea Homes, and according to CORA documents, left themselves as the 5-member board of The Canyons Metro Tax District 6.

 For the Uplands development project, Oread Capital has hired one of the big Denver real estate lobby firms, the Pachner Group.
-They have put together fancy advertising, website and publicity videos to sell their plan, but you only have to scratch the surface to find the real public record of Oread Capital.
+They have put together fancy advertising, a website, and publicity videos to sell their plan, but you only have to scratch the surface to find the real public record of Oread Capital.

-Proposed Metro Tax District by Oread Capital
+Proposed Metro Tax District by Oread Capital and Peak Development

 Metro Tax Districts are taxing authorities created by subdivision developers, with the consent of the local government, for the sole purpose of selling government-like bonds to finance their projects.
 Repayment of the bonds is tied to future property taxes assessed to the homes that will eventually be built.
+The metro taxes are paid to the developers and their debts.

 Metro Tax Districts give developers a risk-free opportunity by allowing them to not have to pay for infrastructure themselves and to develop with other people’s money.
 They have very little “skin in the game.”

 The developers often vote on the future homeowners’ behalf to issue bonds that they themselves invest in, thereby earning interest on the bonds they voted to issue.
-These tax districts work mostly in the dark, and are able to set arbitrary debt levels to pay for infrastructure costs that historically have been included in the cost of housing or were funded by the local government.
+These tax districts work mostly in the dark and are able to set arbitrary debt levels to pay for infrastructure costs that historically have been included in the cost of housing or were funded by the local government.

 Uplands Development proposal includes a "Metro Special District", and Oread Capital has already approached the city with a proposal to nearly double the Westminster allowed mill-levy for these tax districts.